Marañón River: Description

-The initial section of the Marañon contains a plethora of pongos, which are gorges in the jungle areas often with difficult rapids.
+The initial section of the Marañón contains a plethora of pongos, which are gorges in the jungle areas often with difficult rapids.

-The Pongo de Manseriche is the final pongo on the Marañon located just before the river enters the flat Amazon basin.
+The Pongo de Manseriche is the final pongo on the Marañón located just before the river enters the flat Amazon basin.
 It is 5 km long and located between the confluence with the Rio Santiago and the village of Borja.
 According to Captain Carbajal, who attempted ascent through the Pongo de Manseriche in the little steamer Napo, in 1868, it is a vast rent in the Andes about 600 m (2000 ft) deep, narrowing in places to a width of only 30 m (100 ft), the precipices "seeming to close in at the top."
 Through this canyon, the Marañón leaps along, at times, at the rate of 20 km/h (12 mi/h).
 The pongo is known for wrecking many ships and many drownings.